kefaslungu/resourceMonitor/readme.md

 * CPU usage is given for logical processors, not physical cores.
 This is noticeable for processors which uses Hyper-Threading where number of CPU's is twice the number of CPU cores.
 * There might be a short delay when getting processor usage information.

+## Version 16.08

+Starting with version 16.08, add-on releases will be shown as year.month.revision.

+* Various revisions of Windows 10 are now properly recognized (such as 1607 for build 14393).
+* Windows 10 build revisions (after installing cumulative updates) are properly recognized (such as 14393.51).
+* If using Insider Preview builds, this fact is recognized.

 ## Changes for 4.5 ##